miketui/middle/OEBPS/chapters_src/20-Chapter-X-Crafting-Enduring-Legacies_final.md

 c) Communicating clearly about the reasons for change and expected benefits
 d) Focusing only on the negative aspects of the current situation

-**Answer:** c) Communicating clearly about the reasons for change and expected benefits

 ### Question 4
 Which of the following best describes the concept of "passing the torch" in hairstyling leadership?